django-cms/django-cms/docs/getting_started/configuration.rst

 Default: ``[]``

 A list of plugin context processors.
-Plugin context processors are callables that modify all plugin's context before rendering.
+Plugin context processors are callables that modify all plugins' context before rendering.
 See :doc:`../extending_cms/custom_plugins` for more information.

 .. setting:: CMS_PLUGIN_PROCESSORS